Skip to main content

 3D Calligraffiti

 One facet of Calligraffiti that I’m particularly drawn to is its the 3D branch.
-Mandalas in this style have a mesmerizing allure.
-Crafting 3D Calligraffiti murals necessitates the need for spray paint.
-The element brings the play on perception.
-Depending on the desired illusion, you can center the artwork’s depth or its peak.
-If you want the center of the piece to have the deepest depth, initiate your strokes from the center.
-On the other hand, if the peak is the centerpiece, then start from the outer perimeter.
-As the mural progresses, each layer of lettering enriches its structure, while the shadowing with spray paint infuses depth, giving life to a multi-dimensional masterpiece.
+When creating 3D Calligraffiti murals don’t forget to bring your spray paint.
+That’s how you brings the depth and perception into the piece.
+Depending on your goal, you can center the artwork’s depth or its peak.
+If you want the center of the piece to have the deepest depth, start your strokes from the center.
+If the peak is the centerpiece, then start from the outer perimeter.
+As the mural progresses, each layer of lettering builds its structure, while the shadowing with spray paint infuses depth, giving life to a multi-dimensional masterpiece.

 Montana spray paint is essential in creating depth for this type of painting